Hevander27/Correlation-One/README.md

 |Longitude|FLOAT|Longitude of complaint location|
 |Latitude |FLOAT|Latitude of complaint location|

-**Dataset: Adultswith Asthma in the Past 12 Months.csv** Description:Prevelanceofadultswithasthmainthepast12months.ListedbyNYCUHF Neighborhoodsandyear.Iremovedmetadata,removedcommas,changedcolumnnames, madeeverythinglowercase,andchangedthedatatypestotheappropriatedatatypesfor eachcolumn.
+**Dataset: Adultswith Asthma in the Past 12 Months.csv**

+Description: Prevelance of adults with asthma in the past 12 months.
+Listed by NYC UHF Neighborhoods and year.
+I removed metadata, removed commas, changed column names, made everything lowercase, and changed the datatypes to the appropriate datatypes for each column.

 Rows:521